 All these points have been explained in detail below in this article.

 1. Tax Rates in Freezone vs Mainland in UAE

-The main reason why a lot of Indians (especially online businesses) opt for Company setup in Dubai is because of the tax rates.
+The main reason why a lot of Indians (especially online businesses) opt for Company Formation in Dubai is because of the tax rates.

 Till a couple of years back, there was No Tax at all in the whole of UAE.
 Neither was there any Income Tax, nor was there any VAT/GST or any other form of tax.

 However, 9% Corporate Tax has been levied on the profits above 3,75,000 UAE Dirhams (INR 75 Lakhs) of Mainland entities from June 2023.
 This tax is only levied on entities in Mainland and not on the entities in Freezone areas.
 (Refer: Corporate Taxation in UAE)

 Apart from this 9% Corporate Tax, there is also VAT which is levied on Sales done in the UAE by Mainland Companies.
 The rate of VAT is 5% on most items.
 However, this is applicable only on Sales done in the Gulf and not on sales done where the clients are based outside of the Gulf area to countries like US, Canada, Europe, Australia etc.

 It is to avoid such taxes that we recommend forming a company in Freezones as compared to forming a company in the Mainland.
 (Recommended Read: 7 Practical Differences between Mainland vs Freezones in Dubai)

 Setting up an company in a Dubai Freezone is a simple process and you are only required to give the name of the company which you plan to register along with Passports and photos of the directors.
 No other document is required to be submitted for registering a company in Dubai.
 Even a single person can register a LLC Company in Dubai and you dont need 2 persons to register a company.